This site requires a more recent version of Adobe Flash Player to function properly.

 - High excise duties and legislative controls

 - Almost all state and local governments tax tobacco products for both revenue and public health purposes.
 High excise duties lead to an increase in cigarette prices which also discourage cigarette smoking.
-These excise taxes are as high as 50% of revenues in Asia and keep gradually increasing every year.
+These excise taxes are almost 55% of revenues in Asia and keep gradually increasing every year.